Lifestack

 - Affinity Pro

-- Neofetch like once a year when I break my installation
+- Neofetch like once a year when I break my installation and need visual reassurance that I have a pretty system

 - RadarScope